stephenbyrne-mfj/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 }
 ```

-Keep in mind, that this only works when using a buildscript since it is not possible to import plugin's class without it.
+Keep in mind, that this only works when using a buildscript (with the configured plugin on classpath) since it is not possible to import plugin's class without it.
 ## Android

 !!! important